 slip, trip or fall because of a defect or hazard on another person’s

 property.
-At the Joe Griffith Law Firm, LLC, we handle cases
+Joe Griffith Law Firm, LLC, handles cases

 If an unsafe condition has caused you to fall or otherwise be